harbor-xyz/ethereum-ipfs-postgres/README.md

-# Harbor Testnet with One Chain and Two Off-Chain Actors
+# Harbor Testnet with One Chain (Ethereum) and Two Off-Chain Actors (IPFS and Postgres)

-This is to demosntrate configuring, building and running a sample Testnet with one chain and two actors.
+This is to demonstrate configuring, building and running a sample Testnet with one chain (Ethereum) and two public image actors (IPFS and Postgres).
 Clone this repo and follow along.

 ## Copy API Key